Last updated: July 2021

 The key policies are listed and briefly summarised below.

-The National Planning Policy Framework (2019) is not aviation-specific (though it does include a short statement about what it regards as the significant contribution of General Aviation to the UK economy and to connectivity).
+The National Planning Policy Framework (2019) is not aviation-specific (though it includes a short statement about what it regards as the significant contribution of General Aviation to the UK economy and to connectivity).
 Nevertheless, it does lay down important policy regarding development in general, which will have a bearing on aviation-development proposals, and it begins by emphasising the importance of the principle of sustainability.
-It defines this as:
+It defines this as ‘meeting the needs of the present without compromising the ability of future generations to meet their own needs’.

 However, the thread running through the NPPF is “the presumption in favour of sustainable development”, the expectation that planners and decision makers will adopt a positive approach to development proposals.